vitest-dev/vitest/packages/web-worker/README.md

 - Transferring Buffer will not change its `byteLength`.
 - You have access to shared global space as your tests.
 - Requires Node 17, if you want to use native `structuredClone`.
 Otherwise, it fallbacks to [polyfill](https://github.com/ungap/structured-clone).
 You can configure this behavior by passing down `clone` option (`'native' | 'ponyfill' | 'none'`) to `defineWebWorker` or using `VITEST_WEB_WORKER_CLONE` environmental variable.
+- If something is wrong, you can debug your worker, using `DEBUG=vitest:web-worker` environmental variable.